About M. (Manfred) Kayser, Prof.Dr.

 Introduction

 Manfred Kayser is a molecular biologists and geneticists with a broad interest in human variation.
-Since 2004, he is (full) professor of Forensic Molecular Biology at Erasmus MC and founding head of the Erasmus MC Department of Forensic Molecular Biology, renamed Department of Genetic Identification in 2015.
+Since 2004, he is (full) Professor and Chair of Forensic Molecular Biology at Erasmus MC, where he served as founding head of the Department of Forensic Molecular Biology (2004-2014) and head of the renamed Department of Genetic Identification (2015-2025), until it was closed down together with other departments as result of a reorganization of Biomedical Sciences at Erasmus MC.

 His scientific interested is in understanding human (epi)genetic and (epi)genomic variation and applying it to answer forensic, medical, and anthropological questions, such as: